-"(c) The holding of operas, concerts, dramas, recitals, painting and art exhibitions, flower shows, musical programs, literary and oratorical presentations, [except] INCLUDING pop, rock, or similar concerts AS LONG AS THEY FEATURE MAINLY FILIPINO ARTISTS AND FILIPINO COMPOSITIONS shall be exempt from the payment of the tax herein imposed.
+(c) The holding of operas, concerts, dramas, recitals, painting and art exhibitions, flower shows, musical programs, literary and oratorical presentations, [except] INCLUDING pop, rock, or similar concerts AS LONG AS THEY FEATURE MAINLY FILIPINO ARTISTS AND FILIPINO COMPOSITIONS shall be exempt from the payment of the tax herein imposed.

-"(e) THE PROCEEDS FROM THE AMUSEMENT TAX FROM CONCERTS AND OTHER MUSIC-RELATED PRESENTATIONS SHALL BE EARMARKED FOR SUBSIDIZING WORKSHOPS OF LOCAL THEATER MUSICALS AND/OR TRAINING AND WORKSHOPS FOR LOCAL ARTISTS AND COMPOSERS.
-The REMAINING proceeds [from the amusement tax] shall be shared equally by the province and the municipality where such amusement places are located."

-17 SECTION 4.
-Implementing Rules and Regulations. - The Department of Interior 18 and Local Government (DILG), National Commission for Culture and the Arts (NCCA), 19 different music industry guilds and organizations, as well as producers and other 20 stakeholders, shall within sixty (60) days from the effectivity of this Act, promulgate the 21 necessary rules and regulations for the effective implementation of this Act.

-SECTION 5.
-Constitutionality. - Should any provision of this Act be declared invalid or unconstitutional, the validity or constitutionality of the other provisions shall not be affected.

-SECTION 6.
-Repealing Clause. - All laws, decrees, letters of instructions, resolutions, orders, ordinances or parts thereof which are inconsistent with the provisions of this Act, are hereby repealed, amended, or modified accordingly.

-31 SECTION 7.
-Effectivity. - This Act shall take effect fifteen (15) days after its 32 publication in two (2) newspapers of general circulation.
+- (e) THE PROCEEDS FROM THE AMUSEMENT TAX FROM CONCERTS AND OTHER MUSIC-RELATED PRESENTATIONS SHALL BE EARMARKED FOR SUBSIDIZING WORKSHOPS OF LOCAL THEATER MUSICALS AND/OR TRAINING AND WORKSHOPS FOR LOCAL ARTISTS AND COMPOSERS.
+The REMAINING proceeds [from the amusement tax] shall be shared equally by the province and the municipality where such amusement places are located." - Sec.
+4. Implementing Rules and Regulations.
+The Department of Interior and Local Government (DILG), National Commission for Culture and the Arts (NCCA), different music industry guilds and organizations, as well as producers and other stakeholders shall, within sixty (60) days from the effectivity of this Act, promulgate the necessary rules and regulations for the effective implementation of this Act. - Sec.
+5. Separability Clause.
+If any portion or provision of this Act is declared unconstitutional, the remainder of this Act or any provisions not affected thereby shall remain in force and effect. - Sec.
+6. Repealing Clause.
+Any law, presidential decree or issuance, executive order, letter of instruction, rule or regulation inconsistent with the provisions of this Act is hereby repealed or modified accordingly. - Sec.
+7. Effectivity.
+This Act shall take effect fifteen (15) days after its publication in two (2) newspapers of general circulation.

-34 Approved,
+Approved,